gbv/coli-conc.gbv.de/en/coli-rich.md

 Mainly targeted at PICA-based library databases, the coli-rich application is documented in German.
 More information can be found [at the German version of this page]({{ "/de/coli-rich/" | url }}).

+A web application is currently in development:

+{% button "https://coli-conc.gbv.de/coli-rich/dev/", "Try out the coli-rich-web demo (German)" %}

 {% endsection %}